holland01/YAQ3R/random_notes.md

 Use the grid structure as a means to bind staged slots approapriately.
 Textures should generally be split when hardware limitations don't allow them to used as a whole.
 Some images will be part of one grid while others will be apart of another.

+**3/9/16**

+#### Splitting (Textures)

+* Indexing/Lookup scheme for grids and the stOffset{Start|End} parameters, using the grid's {x, y}{Start|End} parameters is somewhat inefficient; there's likely a better way to find the proper coordinate, using the semantics of the grid's scheme itself, in additiont to some implicit logarithmic/quadtree-esque properties.

+* The GMakeTexture function has a section of code which determines the atlas size.
+Make the following modifications:

+	- Abstract out the size determining function so that the dimensions can be recalculated if the atlas needs to be subdivided;
+		each subdivision/grid within the atlas will have separate canvas/slot parameters.

+	- Sort the images by their size (consider the magnitude of their width and height, or sort by width first then height as a secondary for widths which are equivalent.
+[1]).
+You can swap out the std::for_each with an std::sort, and still find the max dimensions that way.

+	- Move the abstracted size compute function so that it's called for every sub-atlas created.

+* You'll probably have to grow and shrink different subdivisions to ensure that there's enough room for each atlas.
+The sort by dimension should help with this.

+[1] e.g., for the following images:

+( 64, 128 ); ( 64, 256 ) | ( 128, 256 ); ( 128, 512 ) | ... ( w, h0 ); ( w, h1 ); .... ; ( w, hn )